TanjaKec/datachallenge/content/day2/DataWrangling/_index.en.markdown

 ```

 {{% notice note %}}
-🤓💡: Notice how we could prevent display of the messages that appear when uploading the packages by using, in this case, `suppressPackageStartupMessages()`!
+🤓💡: Notice how we can prevent display of the messages that appear when uploading the packages by using, in this case, `suppressPackageStartupMessages()`!
 {{% /notice %}}

 Now we have the `dplyr` package uploaded, let us learn its verbs. 😇